yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 ##  with 30 more rows
 ```

-OK.
 The above is only preparation work for a parameter recovery study.
-In the following, I will start to conduct Bayesian sampling to
-draw samples from the posterior distribution, hoping that I
+In the following, I will start to draw samples from the posterior
-can recover _pop.mean_, _pop.scale_, the target distribution, and
+distribution, aiming to recover _pop.mean_, _pop.scale_, the target
-the _ps_ matrix.
+distribution, and the _ps_ matrix.

-I already have the likelihood, which is the DDM equation (Ratcliff &
+I already have the likelihood, which is the DDM
-Tuerlinckx, 2002).
-I will need to set up my prior belief, namely
+equation (Voss, Rothermund, Voss, 2004).
+I will need to set up the
 prior distributions for the seven DDM parameters.
 In the case of
 hierarchical model, there are two sets of prior distributions: one is
 usually called hyper-prior distributions  and the other simply prior